EmilyMayGrout/coatithon_code/code_review/README.txt

 *Figure S3b - L162
 *Figure S4cd -L202

+* asterix are supplementary plots

+3. calculate split durations:
+	-before calculating split durations, the fission_fusion_galaxy_V1.R and fission_fusion_presedente_V1.R code must be run so the splits_df dataframe is saved and can be loaded into the merge_analysis scripts.

-To calculate the duration of splits and merges for both groups, the merge_analysis_galaxy_V1.R must be run before the merge_analysis_presedente_V1.R.
+	-To calculate the duration of splits and merges for both groups, the merge_analysis_galaxy_V1.R must be run before the merge_analysis_presedente_V1.R.
 This is because the calculations for the durations for both groups is in merge_analysis_presedente_V1.R

 #figure 1 visualisation in coatithon_notgithub/Galaxy_fission_fusion/split_visual_gal.R.
 This code has not been shared
 because it requires an api.

-* asterix are supplementary plots